AIpaca-Inc/inference_doc/source/includes/_startFirstInferenceJob.md

 ## Step 7: Complete Job

-Once the inference job is no longer used, to avoid unnecessary cost, please remember to close it by `Inference.complete()`.
+Once the inference job is no longer required, to avoid unnecessary costs, please remember to close it with the `Inference.complete()` method.

 ```python
 from aibro.inference import Inference